svenax/SublimePrint/README.md

-# Simple print function for Sublime Text 2
+# Simple print function for Sublime Text 2 and 3

 There are lots of requests for printing in the Sublime Text discussion forum.
 Personally, I very rarely need printing, but I can appreciate that some do.